Maximizing Your Leadership Potential

 - Leader assessment: Interpersonal needs

-- Videotaped practice on managing conflict, facilitated by coaches
+- Videotaped practice on managing conflict facilitated by master coaches

 - Individual goal development and action plans